ForeverLX/ACLGuard-Active-Directory-Permission-Auditor/README.md

 ---

-## 🔒 Security Note
+Disclaimer

-This tool is for educational purposes only.
-It uses unencrypted LDAP connections and is not production-ready.
+This tool is intended for educational use and authorized security testing only.

 ---